Media relations: Ethical pitfalls

-The words 'fake news' bombard news outlets today.
-It is now more important than ever for public relations practitioners to provide honest, truthful, and accurate information to the media.
-It is equally important that journalists themselves authenticate information that they have been given.
-There is much pressure for a public relations practitioner to embellish the truth for their client to make news appear better than it really is.
-PR practitioners could help the communication process by providing more detail about specific news.
+The phrase 'fake news' frequents current news outlets. the propagation of this phrase has driven a need for public relations practitioners to provide transparent and accurate information to the media.
+Responsibility also belongs to journalists themselves to authenticate information that they have been given. public relations practitioners may feel a requirement to embellish the truth for their clients but PR practitioners could help the communication process by providing more detail about specific news.

 One way a PR practitioner can avoid ethical issues is to be upfront with their clients and the media regarding any potential ethical issues.
 The pressure for a PR practitioner can be great because of the need to work with multiple entities in order to produce their information.
 Having a basis for their personal and professional ethics will go a long way in helping a PR practitioner.
 This basis should include considering the interests of themselves, the media, and the entity they are representing.
 Respect for those involved and social responsibility should also be an inherent part of ethics.
 Another approach to ethics is based on virtue.
 This includes learning from others, being prepared to take risks, and practicing complete honesty in their reporting.